 TSS employees may be required to travel on official state business.
-The Department of Finance and Administration (DFA) has established travel regulations addressing travel allowances for meals, lodging, and transportation.
-For more information, refer to the DFA travel regulations.
+The Department of Finance and Administration (DFA) has established travel regulations addressing meals, lodging, and transportation travel allowances.
+For more information, refer to the DFA Travel Regulations.

 3.14 Our Commitment to Safety